PostPCEra/MLDocs/docs/33_Product_featuers.md

 - let it work with above changes on Flask, then make it work on Django

 ### 2. User Registration & Login
+- 10/1: just have a input Text box to choose a unique ID and click submit, then onwards <UniqueID> is appened to URL and file saving etc.. is handled with hat <UniqueID>
 - Provising & config of Django with Ansible (from the git repo).
 No Docker things at this time
 - selection of User registration (China onlineJudge codebase, combine this with Django allauth for Social Login)